South Pacific (1958 film): Production

+Development

 Following the successes of the film versions of Rodgers & Hammerstein's Oklahoma!
 (1955) and Carousel (1956), the producers decided to tackle a big-screen adaptation of South Pacific as their next project.

 The film was produced by "South Pacific Enterprises", a company created specifically for the production, owned by Rodgers, Hammerstein, Logan, Magna Theatre Corporation (owners of the Todd-AO widescreen process the film would be photographed in), and Leland Hayward, producer of the original stage production.
 20th Century Fox partially invested in the production in exchange for some distribution rights.
 Additionally, all production departments and department heads were Fox's, and Fox's research department re-engineered the Todd-AO process, changing its frame rate from 30 fps (for 70mm presentations) to 24 fps, thereby eliminating "simufilming" in 65mm and 35mm (as in Oklahoma!) or in 65mm 30 fps and 65mm 24 fps (as in Around the World in 80 Days), and for the most part eliminating the American Optical lenses, replacing these with Bausch & Lomb's then new Super Baltars, and for the most part replacing the Fearless Superfilm cameras with a new family of Mitchell cameras commissioned by Fox (BFC, "Blimped Fox Camera", a 65mm version of Mitchell's BNC, and FC, "Fox Camera", a 65mm version of Mitchell's NC).
 The original Todd-AO cameras continued to be employed, occasionally, as a B or C camera.

+Casting

 The producers' original plan was to have Ezio Pinza and Mary Martin, the two leads of the original Broadway cast, reprise their roles for the film, but Pinza died suddenly in May 1957.
 Had he lived to perform in the film, the producers would have cast Martin.
 Logan said he was unable to find an actor who would match Martin; the only big star of the right age seemed to be Vittorio de Sica, whom Logan felt "too saturnine".

-Doris Day was offered the part of Nellie, but passed; Elizabeth Taylor tested for the same role, but was rejected by Rodgers after she suffered stage fright in her audition.
+Doris Day was offered the part of Nellie, but passed on it; Elizabeth Taylor tested for the same role, but was rejected by Rodgers after she suffered stage fright in her audition.
 Logan later heard her sing but was unable to persuade Rodgers to change his mind.
 Ultimately, Mitzi Gaynor, who had prior work in musical films, and had tested twice for Nellie, was cast in the role.
 Rossano Brazzi was cast as Emile, a role that was first offered to such established stars as Charles Boyer, Howard Keel, and Fernando Lamas.
 Ray Walston, a noted Broadway musical actor, played the part of Seabee Luther Billis, which he had previously played on stage in London.